flowdriven/acme-etl-dwh-mktg/README.md

 Business Requirements:

 1. **Customer segmentation**
-   The segmentation helps to understand customers profile and defining cross sell/upsell strategies, for example.\
+   RFM segmentation is based on Recency, Frequency and Monetary values.
+This segmentation helps to understand customers profile and defining for example cross sell/upsell strategies.
-   RFM segmentation is based on Recency, Frequency and Monetary values.\ Recency is the number of days since a customer made the last purchase.\ Frequency is the number of purchases in a given period.\
+   _Recency_ is the number of days since a customer made the last purchase.
+   _Frequency_ is the number of purchases in a given period.
-   Monetary is the total amount of money a custome spent in a given period.\
+   _Monetary_ is the total amount of money a custome spent in a given period.
-   Customers are divided into Premium, Gold, Silver or Standard categories.
+   Customers are divided into `Premium`, `Gold`, `Silver` or `Standard` categories.

 2. **Exploratory Analysis**
-   Understanding how the discounts playing role in the revenues.\
+   Understanding how the discounts playing role in the revenues.
    Understanding how marketing spend is impacting on revenue.

 3. **Cross selling**